The Answers You Need

 Do you have your own boutique ?

-Our LINGERIE Samples are soon will be in central London boutiques.
+We have our LINGERIE AK Premier collections in 3 shops in central London.
 We can also arrange meeting in one of our showrooms for TAILOLR MADE dresses or Personal Stylist to choose perfect size & style for the Lingerie.

 Where can I find Lingerie Product size chart ?